 The majority of Viennese museums kick off the new season with special exhibitions.
 Therefore, it is always advisable to check out their websites beforehand.
-For example, the Albertina hosts the Hahnloser Modern Art Collection this year (2020), while kicking off its new location the Albertina Modern.
+For example, the Albertina hosts an exhibition dedicated to Modigliani this year (2021), while kicking off its new location the Albertina Modern.

-If you want to get a feeling for the variety of options available, the Long Night of the Museums .at the beginning of October is usually a good place to start, although this has been canceled in 2020 due to the epidemiological situation.
+If you want to get a feeling for the variety of options available, the Long Night of the Museums .at the beginning of October is usually a good place to start.

 Autumn in Vienna – Concerts